RyanNewsom/Workout-Regimen/README.md

 * Make sure each rep you go the full range of motion
 * If your form feels wrong, it probably is
 * Protein powder good, pre workout, bad.
 Use coffee
+* Don't expect instant results, typically you will do this workout for a few weeks, then be able to increase by 10 lbs on bench press as an example
+* Don't stretch cold
+* No need to modify any exercises to 'confuse' your muscles.
+Bunch of BS to keep personal trainers employed.
+You can do this workout indefinitely, but feel free to modify individual exercises as desired but maintain muscle group targets.
+* You'll notice each regimen starts with the exercise w/ the most weight, and then moves down.
+* Don't skip leg day, it is known to increase testosterone